HuynhNhan27/Recommender-System/README.md

 **Interpretation of Results:**

-*** The evaluation of the TF-IDF content-based recommender system yielded scores of 0 for MAP@K, NDCG@K, Precision@K, and Recall@K. This suggests that the model, in its current configuration, is not effectively recommending movies that align with the positive interactions (likes) observed in the test dataset.
+I. The evaluation of the TF-IDF content-based recommender system yielded scores of 0 for MAP@K, NDCG@K, Precision@K, and Recall@K. This suggests that the model, in its current configuration, is not effectively recommending movies that align with the positive interactions (likes) observed in the test dataset.
 Several factors likely contribute to this outcome:

     1. Limitations of Content Representation (Insufficient Granularity):

         As you correctly pointed out, the content representation is solely based on the 'genres' of the movies.
 With only 19 distinct genres available in the Movielens dataset, the granularity of movie descriptions is quite coarse.
 Many movies share the same genre classifications, potentially leading to high similarity scores between movies that users might perceive as quite different.
 This lack of nuanced content features makes it challenging for the TF-IDF model to accurately capture the subtle differences in movie characteristics that drive individual user preferences.
 Consequently, the recommendations generated based on broad genre overlap may not resonate with specific user tastes.